AbdulAzeemHashmi/Database-Systems-Lab-Project/README.md

 ## 📦 Deliverable 3 -- Implementation and Final Report

-This phase covers the complete SQL implementation and advanced database features.
+This phase covers the complete implementation including the web frontend and database backend.

 **Includes:**

+- Web interface built with HTML, CSS, and JavaScript
 - DDL scripts: `CREATE TABLE` with primary keys, foreign keys, and constraints
 - DML scripts: data insertion and population with sample records
 - SQL queries: joins, subqueries, aggregations, grouping, and views